-This course aims at providing graduate students with the essential skills in academic and business written communications.
+This course aims to provide graduate students with essential academic and business written communications skills.
 Specific strategies for composing and revising texts will be introduced to guide students in writing for different academic purposes and audiences.
-Along with lectures and class discussion, various individual and collaborative tasks will be incorporated in class to better prepare the students with hands-on practices and greater metacognitive awareness of writing processes.
+Along with lectures and class discussions, various individual and collaborative tasks will be incorporated into the class to better prepare the students with hands-on practices and greater metacognitive awareness of writing processes.